Eden-06/plantuml-petrinets/README.md

 # plantuml-petrinets

-> *"You love PlantUML and Petri Nets, and you want to draw Petri Nets in plantUML?
+> *"You love PlantUML and Petri Nets, and you want to draw Petri Nets in PlantUML?
 This is for you :heart:"*

 This is a small includable plantuml library for defining [Petri Nets](https://en.wikipedia.org/wiki/Petri_net) in [PlantUML](https://github.com/plantuml).
 This library provides the following macros: